HomeArticlesGuideCricket & Baseball Stats Guide

 Strike Rate = (Runs Scored ÷ Balls Faced) × 100

 A strike rate of 100 means a batter scores, on average, one run per ball faced.
-T20 cricket rewards high strike rates (140+ is considered excellent) given the format's short duration and premium on quick scoring, while Test cricket strike rates in the 45-55 range are considered solid, since preserving wickets matters more than scoring speed in that longer format.
+T20 cricket rewards high strike rates, 140+ counts as excellent, given the format's short duration and premium on quick scoring.
+Test cricket strike rates in the 45-55 range read as solid instead, since preserving wickets matters more than scoring speed over that longer format.

 The Strike Rate Calculator computes this ratio directly from runs and balls faced.